course-kit/guides/getting-started.md

 ## Enrolment webhook

-You'll need to now set up a webhook on your ecommerce platform to call your course's enrolment URL.
+The intention of the enrolment URL is that it will be used by a webhook on your ecommerce platform.

-Gumroad provides a service called Ping that will post a customer's data to a URL after a purchase is made.
+For example, Gumroad provides a webhook service called Ping that will post a customer's data to a URL after a purchase is made.
 You can simply include the enrolment URL generated by CourseKit here and it will work.

 ![getting-started-11](assets/getting-started-11.png)